csci450-comparch/assg03/README.md

 $ make system-tests
 ```

-Which will invoke a script that loads several test programs, executs them and then
+Which will invoke a script that loads several test programs, executes them and then
 checks their results.
 If all of your system tests are passing, you will be
 awarded the final 5 points for the assignment in your GitHub classroom autograder.